phnallamothu/sqlparser/README.md

 ## Notice

-The backbone of this repo is extracted from [vitessio/vitess](https://github.com/vitessio/vitess).
+The backbone of this repository is extracted from [vitessio/vitess](https://github.com/vitessio/vitess).

-Inside vitessio/vitess there is a very nicely written sql parser.
-However as it's not a self-contained application, I created this one.
+Inside `vitessio/vitess` there is a very nicely written sql parser.
+However, as it's not a self-contained application, I created this one.
-It applies the same LICENSE as vitessio/vitess.
+It applies the same LICENSE as `vitessio/vitess`.

 ## Usage